primap-community/primap-datalad-howto/README.md

 git annex whereis path/to/some/file
 ```

-Choose a file that ist stored in the datalad remote (e.g. `.nc` or `.csv` files).
+Choose a file that is stored in the datalad remote (e.g. `.nc` or `.csv` files).
 We should now see a list of remotes
 where the file is stored.
 One of them will have the name `public-r2`
 and show the url of the R2 bucket.
 Note that it could also have another name, if the remote wasn't set up
 as described above.